theguly/theguly.github.io/_posts/1970-01-01-Hello-World.md

 ---
 layout: post
 title: "Goooooood morning Internet!"
-description: "Let's restart from the very beginning of this epoch"
+description: Let's restart from the very beginning of this epoch.
+share: true
 tags:
  - noise
 ---